LBC-LNBio/pyKVFinder/README.rst

     :target: https://pypi.org/project/pyKVFinder/

-A python package for detecting and characterizing biomolecular cavities.
+A Python package for detecting and characterizing biomolecular cavities.

 See also: